...

 • Recklessly causes bodily injury to another with a deadly weapon; or

-• Knowingly under circumstances demonstrating extreme indifference to the value of human life points a firearm at or in the direction of another, whether or not the actor believes it to be loaded; or
+• Knowingly, under circumstances demonstrating extreme indifference to the value of human life, points a firearm at or in the direction of another, whether or not the actor believes it to be loaded; or

 • Commits a simple assault upon a law enforcement officer, fireman, or certain other government employees…

 The assault statutes also include other situations, but the above constitute the basics of the law.
-One other important note about aggravated assault is that it includes all simple assaults upon cops and certain other government officials.
+One other important note about aggravated assault is that it consists of all simple assaults upon cops and certain other government officials.
 This means that a simple assault automatically becomes an indictable offense if the assault occurs on a government employee listed in the statute.

 What Kind of Sentence Can an Individual Face if Convicted of Simple Assault?